kuzzleio/kuzzle-device-manager/doc/1/guides/mappings/index.md

 deviceManager.assets.registerMetadata({
   stillAlive: { type: 'boolean' }
 }, { tenantGroup: 'astronaut' });      // A tenant group is specified : 'astronaut'.
-                                       // This mapping definition for the `metadata` field
+                                       // This mappings definition for the `metadata` field
                                        // of the `assets` collection will only be applied for
                                        // the 'astronaut' tenant.
 ```